zcattacz/alasql_wiki/Async.md

 If you put more than one SQL commands in the same string they will (until its fixed) run sync within in the async call to `alasql` - so a command like `"INSERT ...; SELECT * ..."` might not give the expected result as the select might run before the insert is done.

-From version 0.2.5 you are able to pass an array of queries to `alasql.promise` and they will execute in a chain (so one after the return of the promise of the other).
-For the moment the only drawback is that you only get the result from the last query in the chain.
+You are able to pass an array of queries to `alasql.promise` and they will execute in a chain (so one after the return of the promise of the other).
+From version 0.2.7 the value passed to `.then` will be an array with the response of each of the queries.
+Pre 0.2.7 versions will only give the result from the last query executed.

 ```js
 alasql.promise([